mastermj65/help/02_profiles/02_how-do-i-delete-my-account-profile.md

 # How do I delete my account/profile?

-What you mean you want to delete your account?
-That blows llama ass... and I know...
-I've blown... things... like balloons and such.
-But I digress.

 The easiest way to delete your profile is to go here: [https://fetlife.com/deactivate?type=permanently%20delete](https://fetlife.com/deactivate?type=permanently%20delete)

 Alternatively, follow these steps to delete or deactivate your profile: